NREL/openstudio-model-articulation-gem/lib/measures/add_empd_material_properties/README.md

 Adds the properties for the effective moisture penetration depth (EMPD) Heat Balance Model with inputs for penetration depths.

 ## Modeler Description
-Adds the properties for the "MoisturePenetrationDepthConductionTransferFunction" or effective moisture penetration depth (EMPD) Heat Balance Model with inputs for penetration depths.
+Adds the properties for the MoisturePenetrationDepthConductionTransferFunction or effective moisture penetration depth (EMPD) Heat Balance Model with inputs for penetration depths.

- Leaving "Change heat balance algorithm?" blank will use the current OpenStudio heat balance algorithm setting.
+ Leaving Change heat balance algorithm? blank will use the current OpenStudio heat balance algorithm setting.

  At least 1 interior material needs to have moisture penetration depth properties set to use the EMPD heat balance algorithm.